-- Use the UP

-and DOWN

-buttons, as necessary, to highlight Display

-Backlight in the Tool Setting Menu, then press the ENTER

-button.

-- The Display Backlight screen displays.

-- 2. Press the UP and DOWN button, as necessary, to select the desired backlight mode, either ON or OFF.

-- - The display returns to the Tool Setting Menu, and the backlight turns "on" or "off" as selected.
+- Use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight Display Backlight in the Tool Settings Menu, then press the ENTER ↓ button. - The Display Backlight screen displays. - Press the UP or DOWN button, as necessary, to select the desired backlight mode, either ON or OFF. - When the desired backlight mode is selected, press the ENTER ← button to save your changes. - The display returns to the Tool Settings Menu, and the backlight turns "on" or "off" as selected.